PhysicsDan/GPXfromStravaAPI/README.md

 # GPXfromStravaAPI
-Create GPX files from datastreams downloaded using the Strava API
+Create GPX files from datastreams downloaded using the Strava API Currently the limitations are the GPX file will only contain latitude, longitude, time and elevation, not HR.

 DISCLAIMER: I am a hobbiest so this may not be the 'best' way to do the following but it has worked well for me.